2022 Myrtle Beach Bowl: First half

 Scheduled for a start time of 2:30 p.m.
 EST, the Myrtle Beach Bowl began at 2:34 p.m. with Noe Ruelas's opening kickoff, which was returned to the Marshall 31-yard-line for the Thundering Herd's first possession.
 Khalan Laborn earned the first big gain of the day with a 13-yard rush on the game's second play, and he was on the receiving end of quarterback Cam Fancher's first completed pass, gaining nine yards.
 Laborn rushed for three yards on the next play and the Thundering Herd converted for a first down, but from there gained nine yards on their next three plays to bring up 4th & 1.
 They attempted to go for it, but Fancher fumbled on the play and the ball was recovered by UConn's Durante Jones at the UConn 34-yard-line.
 The Huskies offense was unable to capitalize: they fumbled the ball right back on their first play as Zion Turner lost it and Isaiah Norman recovered it for Marshall, returning it to the UConn 16-yard-line.
 After a 7-yard pass from Fancher to Cory Gammage, the two connected again for a 9-yard gain, this time for a touchdown.
 Rece Verhoff converted the extra point, giving Marshall an early 7–0 lead.
 UConn's next drive started at their own 26-yard-line; after losing 1 yard on their first play, they gained 5 on third down but were forced to punt.
 George Caratan's kick was fair caught at the Marshall 37-yard-line, setting up Marshall's next drive.
-After an 5-yard rush by Rahseen Ali on their first play, they faced 3rd & 5, but a holding penalty on third down put them behind the sticks and John McConnell was brought on for Marshall's first punt of the day, which went out-of-bounds at the UConn 25-yard-line.
+After an 5-yard rush by Rasheen Ali on their first play, they faced 3rd & 5, but a holding penalty on third down put them behind the sticks and John McConnell was brought on for Marshall's first punt of the day, which went out-of-bounds at the UConn 25-yard-line.
 UConn earned a first down for the first time on their second play of the ensuing series, with a 13-yard Devontae Houston rush, though the Huskies offense stalled from there and they were forced to punt.
 Marshall gained nine yards on their first two plays combined and converted third down with a 4-yard rush by Laborn, but they were unable to pick up another one and had to punt again.
 McConnell's kick was fielded by Cam Ross and returned to the UConn 38-yard-line.
 Brian Brewton got the carry on UConn's first play of the next drive, but on the next play Turner's pass was intercepted by Damion Barber Jr. at the UConn 34-yard-line and returned for a touchdown, doubling Marshall's lead.
 After getting the ball right back, UConn was penalized with delay of game before running their first play, and was unable to dig out of the resulting hole, punting on 4th & 12 and downing the ball at the Marshall 41-yard-line.
 Ali rushed for 11 yards into UConn territory on the next play and the Herd gained six in their next three plays but were forced to punt again on fourth down, allowing UConn to take possession at their own 8-yard-line.
 Cale Millen rushed for a loss of 2 yards before time expired for the end of the first quarter.